Our aim is to make SmartFrame compatible with as many websites as possible.

 If you run a web service and you would like to be listed in our supported CMS platforms, please contact us.
 We will be happy to help you and your clients integrate our technology into your site.

-Limited compatibility – Website builders
+Limited compatibility – Website builders and CMS

 Limited compatibility – Social networks

-Unfortunately, a number of social networks don’t allow running any active script on their platforms, so we incorporated a solution into ours.
+A number of social networks don’t allow running any active script on their platforms, so we incorporated a solution into ours.
 When a user shares a SmartFrame on a social media network, we generate an appropriate thumbnail and add a description so that the social post is correctly formatted.
 The thumbnail is kept fairly small, and those that wish to apply a watermark to it can opt to do so through the Control section of the Admin Panel.
 In this way, the social media platform where the image is posted receives limited content, while the person viewing it is encouraged to click through to the larger version of the secure SmartFrame.

-Not compatible services or social networks
+Incompatible services or social networks

-DAM (Digital Asset Management) platforms and bespoke software packages
+DAM (digital asset management) platforms and bespoke software packages

-We have already integrated SmartFrame into several specialist digital asset management platforms.
+We have integrated SmartFrame into several specialist digital asset management platforms.
 If you would like to offer SmartFrame to your existing customers, please contact us.
 We offer an Enterprise API, several integration options and completely bespoke solutions.

 Troubleshooting and known limitations